Challenge

 • Are there GPA requirements to be a part of the Challenge program?

 • No, there are not GPA or other academic requirements to be a part of Challenge.
+Generally, we are looking for students who completed Trig/Pre-Calc, and have had some exposure to high school Chemistry.
 Students are provided with academic supports throughout the program to help them complete coursework and do their very best in Challenge courses.

 • Am I required to attend the Challenge summer bridge program?

-• Those who are invited to participate in Challenge are extended this opportunity because a team at Mines determined that they may benefit from the academic preview and skill development that Challenge has to offer.
+• For those who are conditionally admitted to Mines, an invite to Challenge is extended because a team at Mines determined that they may benefit from the academic preview and skill development that Challenge has to offer.
 While each student’s file is unique, we are happy to have a personal conversation about the benefits of the program and a review of the student’s academic standing.
 Some students may be just shy of meeting the explicit qualifications for acceptance into Mines, such as missing coursework in high school, AP scores that are below the entrance requirement, etc. and in these cases it is most likely that a student will be required to participate in Challenge prior to starting Mines in the fall.
 The goal is to equip Challenge students with a head-start through previewing Calculus and Chemistry curriculum, becoming familiar with the engineering design process, and finding a network of support on campus.

 • Can I leave the Challenge program early for personal reasons?